twbs/bootstrap/docs/components/forms.md

 ## Validation

 Bootstrap includes validation styles for danger, warning, and success states on form controls.
+Here's a rundown of how they work:

 - To use, add `.has-warning`, `.has-danger`, or `.has-success` to the parent element.
-Any `.form-control-label`, `.form-control`, and `.text-help` within that element will receive the validation styles.
-- To use, add `.has-warning`, `.has-danger`, or `.has-success` to the parent element.
 Any `.form-control-label`, `.form-control`, or custom form element will receive the validation styles.
 - Contextual validation text, in addition to your usual form field help text, can be added with the use of `.form-control-feedback`.
 This text will adapt to the parent `.has-*` class.
 By default it only includes a bit of `margin` for spacing and a modified `color` for each state.
 - Validation icons are `url()`s configured via Sass variables that are applied to `background-image` declarations for each state.
 - You may use your own base64 PNGs or SVGs by updating the Sass variables and recompiling.
 - Icons can also be disabled entirely by setting the variables to `none` or commenting out the source Sass.

+Generally speaking, you'll want to use a particular state for specific types of feedback:

+- **Danger** is great for when there's a blocking or required field.
+A user *must* fill in this field properly to submit the form.
+- **Warning** works well for input values that are in progress, like password strength, or soft validation before a user attempts to submit a form.
+- And lastly, **success** is ideal for situations when you have per-field validation throughout a form and want to encourage a user through the rest of the fields.

+Here are some examples of the aforementioned classes in action.

 {% comment %}
 {% callout warning %}